A UNESCO World Heritage Site, the five-storied pagoda is the oldest wooden structure in Kyoto.

 This vast temple precinct is divided into the area on top of the mountain and the area at the bottom of the mountain, and contains more than 80 buildings with many National Treasures and Important Cultural Properties.

 The entire temple is recognized by UNESCO as a World Cultural Heritage.
 The Kon-do and a five-storied pagoda, In the area at the bottom of the mountain are designated as National Treasures.
-This five-storied pagoda is the oldest extant architectural structure in Kyoto.

 The temple has been known for its cherry blossoms since the time of Toyotomi Hideyoshi.